Nonlinear functional regression by functional deep neural network with kernel embedding: Generalization Analysis

-In the following, we present the two-stage oracle inequality for the ERM algorithm with the hypothesis space being our functional net, where the embedding kernel can be a Mercer kernel, or a linear combination of Gaussian kernels as in \eqref{embedkernel1}. \begin{theorem} Let $m,n \in\mathbb{N}$.
-Assume that $ L\ge 1$, the input function $f \in L_\infty(\Omega)\cap L_2(\Omega)$ with $\Omega=[0,1]^d$ and $\|f\|_{L_2(\Omega)} \leq 1$, the first-stage sample size is $m$, and the second-stage sample size $n_1=n_2= \cdots =n_m=n$.
-Let $F_{\widehat D}$ be the empirical target functional defined in \eqref{defemptarg}, $F_\rho$ be the regression functional defined in \eqref{regressionfunctional}, then
+We are now prepared to present the two-stage oracle inequality for the ERM algorithm when the hypothesis space is defined by our functional network.
+In this context, the embedding kernel $K$ and the projection kernel $K_0$ are selected as specified in Section \ref{section2}. \begin{theorem} Let $m,n \in\mathbb{N}$, $\Omega=[0,1]^d$.
+Assume that the second-stage sample sizes are equal, specifically $n_1=n_2= \cdots =n_m=n$, the bound of the output space $L\ge 1$, the input function $f \in L_\infty(\Omega)\cap L_2(\Omega)$ and satisfies the norm constraint $\|f\|_{L_2(\Omega)} \leq 1$.
+Let $F_{\widehat D}$ denote the empirical target functional defined in \eqref{defemptarg}, $F_\rho$ represent the regression functional defined in \eqref{regressionfunctional}, then we have the following inequality